Best Burgers in Melbourne 2022

 Grill'd - multi locations

-We also enjoyed the burgers (perennial favourites in Melbourne for us) and the brilliant kids boxes for our children.
 The Mighty Melbourne Burger has been a favourite of mine for years, but also the Baa Baa burger and Hot Mama are right up there in Melbourne's best burger territory.
 Not to mention some of the best chips in Melbourne with herbs and killer aoli options.

 Grill’d stocks an exciting alcohol range including local craft beers and ciders – the perfect accompaniment for any of the menu’s 30 fresh, and healthy options including 100% grass fed, hormone free beef and lamb, chicken and vegetarian burgers as well as a range of salads and steak sandwiches.

-While Grill’d has experienced significant growth in recent years - the new Fairfield restaurant marks the 28th in Victoria - Simon says they’re not interested in developing a “big company” attitude, and each restaurant remains focused on local community initiatives.
+Simon says they’re not interested in developing a “big company” attitude, and each restaurant remains focused on local community initiatives.

-Danny's Burgers - St Georges Road
+Danny's Burgers - St Georges Road, Fitzroy North

 For a true Melbourne experience one has to imbibe the joys of Danny’s Burgers on St Georges Rd.
 The sign says “since 1945”.
 Wow!
 This is an institution.
 I loved every minute of my experience here.